fruitbox12/NeuRacle/README.md

 Seller, provider, manufacturer can also use NeuRacle service to validate their product's price, and give buyer a nft prove their possesion of the product without having to sell it in reality!
 Eg: real estate, automobile, oil, gold, even home grocery...

-Off-chain identity can also do data aggregration and ensure some degree of decentralization (Eg: Flux).
+Off-chain identity can also do data aggregration and ensure some degree of decentralization (Eg: Flux, SurpraOracle).
 User can also buy that data and make a data feeding request on NeuRacle.

-For simplication, this prototype will only serve non-aggregrated and assume that we already have the off-chain Gateway.
+For simplication, this prototype will only serve non-aggregrated on-chain data and use a prototype of the Gateway.
 Data will also be validated (Reaching Consensus) in 1 round of voting.